 Sadly, this tradition ended in 2001 with tightening of the city’s building ordinances.
 Good things always must come to an end.

-After hiking all over Göttingen, we picked up some dinner at a Turkish kebab shop (only 6 euros for dinner for both of us!) and took it to go.
+After hiking all over Göttingen, we picked up some dinner at a Turkish kebab shop and took it to go.
 Driving a couple of kilometers down the Bismarckstraße, we reveled in the quiet countryside after the hubbub of town all day.

 The most perfect stone and wooden picnic table waited for us beneath the tower.
 We enjoyed dinner in its welcoming shadow and talked about our impressions of the town, Trav’s interview, and how we felt about living in Germany.

-Though its list of touristy things to do is perhaps rather short (not unusual for a town of its size), we liked Göttingen immediately.
+Though its list of touristy things to do in Gottingen is perhaps rather short (not unusual for a town of its size), we liked the town.
 With friendly folks, affordable prices, and a youngish university community, we felt it would be somewhere we’d be quite happy.

 Final Thoughts on Göttingen